Capture Timing-Attention of Events in Clinical Time Series

+We introduce the \emph{\textbf{Time-Transformation Gate}}, built upon an LSTM recurrent backbone, as illustrated in Figure \ref{fig:gate}.
 Notably, the LSTM cell state preserves complete global-dynamic information across long sequences without suffering from vanishing gradients (unlike the GRU hidden state, which is susceptible to exponential decay - see Appendix A for proof).
 This makes LSTM a natural choice for parameterizing time-transformation coefficients.

 In contrast to applications such as language modeling or image processing, where LSTM is often regarded as merely providing longer memory than GRU without any fundamental difference \cite{yang2020lstm, zarzycki2021lstm}, in clinical time-series learning, precise timing computation is paramount.
 This makes LSTM the necessary architecture backbone for reliable temporal modeling, whereas GRU proves inadequate.